Last modified: October 10, 2024

 Challenges

-1. Configure a static IP address, subnet mask, and default gateway for a network interface on your Linux system.
+1. Configure a static IP address, subnet mask, and default gateway for a network interface on your Linux system by editing network configuration files or using the ip command.
+Explain the purpose of each setting and discuss how IP addressing impacts network communication.

-5. Use tcpdump to capture network packets.
-Analyze the captured data to identify unusual patterns, potential network issues, or security threats.
+4. Use tcpdump to capture network packets on a specified interface and save the output to a file.
+Analyze the captured data to identify key patterns, potential network issues, or unusual traffic.
+Discuss how packet capture helps in network troubleshooting and security monitoring.

-10. Install and configure a simple web server using Apache or Nginx.
-Once set up, access it using a web browser to ensure it's serving content correctly.
+9. Install and configure a simple web server (Apache or Nginx), then access it from a web browser to ensure it’s serving content properly.
+Examine the server's access logs to track requests and discuss the basics of HTTP communication and web server functionality.

 Table of Contents